Chapter

 What does Exodus 1:12 mean?

-These words reveal how God's plan continues to move forward regardless of human efforts to stop it.
-Despite Pharaoh's purposefully harsh slave labor, the Israelites "multiplied."
-The rapid growth of the Hebrew people continues to concern Pharaoh.
+God's plan continues to advance despite human efforts to stop it.
+Even under Pharaoh's purposefully harsh slave labor, the Israelites grow and grow.
+The rapid expansion of the Hebrew people continues to concern Pharaoh.
 In fact, he adds further slave work to stop them (Exodus 1:13).
 Moses uses this verse to show how God's efforts are more powerful than those of the Egyptian king.
 In addition, God continues to fulfill His promise to make Abraham's descendants a nation (Genesis 12:1–3).

-The Egyptians were "in dread" meaning they feared the rapid growth of the Jews.
-The Egyptians were a superstitious and polytheistic people who saw the growth of the Jews as something concerning to security as well as perhaps a spiritual sign.
-This was also an issue of racism: the Hebrew phrase here, yā'qu-su mi pene, also implies disgust and hatred.
-Egypt's attitude towards the people of Israel involves not only fear, but loathing as well.
+The Egyptians feared the rapid growth of the Jews.
+The Egyptians were a superstitious and polytheistic people.
+They saw the explosive growth of the Hebrews as a threat to their security as well as a spiritual omen.
+This was also an issue of racism: the Hebrew phrase yā'qu-su mi pene, seems to imply fear, but also disgust and hatred.
+Egypt's attitude towards the people of Israel involves anxiety and loathing.

 Expand